slown1/XamDialogs/component/GettingStarted.md

  - OnSelectedItemChanged
   - Called when the selected item has changed, if `ConstantUpdates` is true, or when the submit button has been clicked.

+## Sub-classing ##

+`XamDialogView` is an abstract class, allowing you to easily sub-class it to produce your own dialogs very easily, as demonstrated by the `CustomDialog` in the sample.

+You will need to implement three abstract methods and a single property, which are detailed below.
+Addtionally your constructor will need to call the base `XamDialogView` constructor that takes an `XamDialogType` value.

+#### Methods ####

+ - CanSubmit
+  - Determins if the submit can be processes
+ - HandleCancel
+  - Called when the cancel button is pressed
+ - HandleSubmit
+  - Called whe the submit button is pressed

+#### Properties ####

+ - ContentView
+  - Returns the custom `UIView` to be embedded into the Dialog